Magoé District: Geography

 The Zambezi crosses the district from west to east.
 Upstream of Songo, it is built up as the Lago Cahora Bassa, a water reservoir.

 According to the Köppen climate classification, the climate of the district is that of hot steppe (BSh).
 There is no meteorological stations in the district; the closest station, in Chicôa, registers the average annual rainfall of 635 mm.

 Demographics

 As of 2005, 49% of the population of the district was younger than 15 years.
 23% of the population spoke Portuguese.
 The most common mothertongue among the population was Cinyungwe.
 72% were analphabetic, mostly women.

 Administrative divisions

 The district is divided into three postos, Mpheende, Chinhopo, and Mukumbura, which in total comprise six localities.

 Economy

 Less than 1% of the households in the district have access to electricity.

 Agriculture

 In the district, there are 9,000 farms which have on average 1.0 ha of land.
-The main agricultural products are corn, cowpea, peanut, and sweet potato.
+The main agricultural products are maize, cowpea, peanut, and sweet potato.